EiffelWebFramework/EWF/library/protocol/CONNEG/README.md

 Using this labrary you can retrieve the best Variant for media type, language preference, enconding and compression.
 The library is based on eMIME Eiffel MIME library based on Joe Gregorio code

-Take into account that the library is under development so is expected that the API chanherge.
+Take into account that the library is under development so is expected that the API change.

 The library contains utilities that deal with content negotiation (server driven negotiation).This utility class is based on ideas taken from the Book Restful WebServices Cookbook